SAP-samples/btp-setup-automator/docs/SAMPLECONFIG.md

 This example also shows the service specific definition of the parameters `repeatstatusrequest` and `repeatstatustimeout` mentioned above.

 You also see a `admins` attribute that points to an empty array.
-This allows you to specify further administrators.
+Here you canspecify further administrators.
 The email specified in the `parameter file` will automatically be added to the administrators and does not need to be added explicitly.

 ### Sample 2 - Plain Kyma Provisioning